pandelis777/pandelis777/README.md

 - 👋 Hi, I’m Pandelis
-- 👀 I’m interested in low level programming
+- 👀 I’m interested in clever algorithmic solutions
-- 🌱 I’m currently and forever will be learning C
+- 🌱 I’m currently coding (probably)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 pandelis777/pandelis777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.